jnocera3/Schwab_API_Trader/README.md

 - Get a hash for your account numbers
 - Get your account balance
 - Get real-time stock or option chain quotes
-- Run a trading algorithm to sell naked call options in real-time
+- Run a trading algorithm to sell naked call options
 - Run a trading algorithm to range trade

 ## Installation